rricard/rricard.github.io/_posts/2015-11-29-es6-on-aws-lambda.md

 ### Initialize and dependencies

-First thing we need to do is to
+First thing we need to do is
 [setup a basic npm package.json](https://github.com/rricard/lambda-es6-example/commit/1f61676b8972a28593a1f3d8113e0792472eac90).
 It's as simple as running `npm init`.